Administrative law: Specialized administrative law

+Judicial application

+The law governing the adjudication of questions of administrative law before the courts of general administrative jurisdiction (Verwaltungsgerichte) is the Code on Administrative Courts (Verwaltungsgerichtsordnung, abbreviated VwGO), which was enacted in 1960.
+Though the VwGO was not conceived as a full codification of court process for the courts of general administrative jurisdiction, and VwGO § 173 directs these courts to apply Germany's Code of Civil Procedure wherever the VwGO lacks special rules, proceedings before the courts of general administrative jurisdiction are mostly distinct from civil proceedings before the courts of general jurisdiction.
+The VwGO also does not apply to the courts of special administrative jurisdiction over tax disputes (Finanzgerichte) or over social benefits disputes (Sozialgerichte).

 Italy

-In Italy administrative law is known as Diritto amministrativo, a branch of public law whose rules govern the organization of the public administration and the activities of the pursuit of the public interest of the public administration and the relationship between this and the citizens.
+In Italy, administrative law is known as Diritto amministrativo, a branch of public law whose rules govern the organization of the public administration and the activities of the pursuit of the public interest of the public administration and the relationship between this and the citizens.

 Its genesis is related to the principle of division of powers of the State.
 The administrative power, originally called "executive", is to organize resources and people whose function is devolved to achieve the public interest objectives as defined by the law.

 Netherlands

 In the Netherlands administrative law provisions are usually contained in the various laws about public services and regulations.
 There is however also a single General Administrative Law Act (Algemene wet bestuursrecht or Awb), which is a rather good sample of procedural laws in Europe.
 It applies both to the making of administrative decisions and the judicial review of these decisions in courts.
 Another act about judicial procedures in general is the Algemene termijnenwet (General time provisions act), with general provisions about time schedules in procedures.

 On the basis of the Awb, citizens can oppose a decision (besluit) made by an administrative agency (bestuursorgaan) within the administration and apply for judicial review in courts if unsuccessful.
-Before going to court, citizens must usually first object to the decision with the administrative body who made it.
+Before going to court, citizens must usually first object to the decision with the administrative body that made it.
 This is called bezwaar.
 This procedure allows for the administrative body to correct possible mistakes themselves and is used to filter cases before going to court.
 Sometimes, instead of bezwaar, a different system is used called administratief beroep (administrative appeal).
 The difference with bezwaar is that administratief beroep is filed with a different administrative body, usually a higher ranking one, than the administrative body that made the primary decision.
 Administratief beroep is available only if the law on which the primary decision is based specifically provides for it.
 An example involves objecting to a traffic ticket with the district attorney (officier van justitie), after which the decision can be appealed in court.